SESYNC-ci/syllabi/docs/_posts/2018-04-02-geospatial-workshop.md

 ## General Information

-This year's Summer Institute brings together seven science teams for a short course on data and software skills in socio-environmental synthesis.
+This workshop introduces participants to open source tools for geospatial and temporal analysis with emphasis.
+The workshop will start with a short introduction to R and review the different packages available to carry out GIS analyses.
+Topics include performing map algebra, plotting raster/vector, raster cropping, raster extraction using vector data and other raster processing.
+The workshop will also cover basic raster time series analysis using raster image stack.
+We also provide an introduction to web mapping tools (leaflet) and geovisualization (in R).
 Through lectures, hands-on computer labs, and project consultation, SESYNC staff will aim to accelerate your team's adoption of cyber resources for all phases of data-driven research and dissemination.

 Participants should expect to: